TheRandomizer7/shpownow/README.md

 ## Features overview

 ## Project structure
-### External packages used
-1) firebase_core - connecting to firebase
-2) firebase_auth - to use firebase authentication
-3) google_sign_in - to use google sign in
-5) cloud_firestore - to use firestore database
-6) http - to make API calls
-7) flutter_spinkit - to use a loading screen widget
-8) flutter_rating_bar - to have a rating bar adjustable by user
-9) fluttertoast - to use toast messages
-10) animations - to use premade animations in flutter
-11) intl - to format date and time in the required format
-12) material_floating_search_bar - to have a search bar widget
 ### Custom classes/services
 #### Classes created to act like pointers
 (To access parent data inside of a child widget)